 Leave the lawn

 Wherever possible, avoid walking on your lawn, especially if it is in a frozen/frosted over state.
 The pressure you put on the lawn when you walk upon it can damage the grass below.
 This is why it’s so important to have safe concrete paths upon which you can walk.
-Speaking of paths, be sure to get rid of any slimy spots on your paths or patio by scrubbing them with a broom or blasting them down with a pressure washer.
+Speaking of paths, be sure to get rid of any slimy spots on your paths or patio.
+So scrub them with a broom or blast them down with a pressure washer.

-Don’t worry, there’ll be plenty of time to enjoy your lawn in the coming months.
-And taking care of the grass now will ensure that you get a lush, verdant and even lawn when the weather grows warmer.
+Don’t worry, there will be plenty of time to enjoy your lawn in the coming months.
+But first, take care of the grass now.
+This will ensure that you get a lush, verdant and even lawn when the weather grows warmer.

 Bring on the birds!

 Birds will be struggling to feed over the coming months.
-You can help to save their lives by putting out fat balls for them now and establishing your garden as a reliable source of food.
-When birds come by to visit your garden, not only does it make your garden much prettier to look at and more relaxing to spend time in, it gives you a valuable ally against bugs and pests in the spring.
+You can help to save their lives by putting out fat balls for them now.
+Also, establish your garden as a reliable source of food.
+When birds come by to visit your garden, you don’t only get a much prettier and relaxing garden.
+But it also gives you a valuable ally against bugs and pests in the spring.

-Birds will eat the pests in your garden when they become braver and venture out in the warmer months, so keeping a well-appointed bird table throughout January and February will help to ensure a pest free garden all year round.
+Birds will eat the pests in your garden when they become braver and venture out in the warmer months.
+So keep a well-appointed bird table throughout January and February.
+This will help to ensure a pest free garden all year round.

 Your plants like big butts and they cannot lie!

 Rainwater and tap water have slightly different properties.
-Water from your tap has more of an alkaline bias while some plants prefer the slightly more acidic qualities of rainwater.
+On one hand, water from your tap has more of an alkaline bias.
+On the other hand, some plants prefer the slightly more acidic qualities of rainwater.
 Ericaceous plants like azaleas, rhododendrons and camellias truly thrive when watered with rainwater.
 Thus, storing rainwater in a but over the coming rainy months can ensure that you have deep reserves with which to water them to help them truly shine in spring.

 ‘Tis time to prune!

 When it comes to your trees, bushes, and shrubbery, now is the time to start pruning.
 The steps you take now will help to ensure that these plants grow into the perfect shape in the coming months.
 Prune wisteria plants back, cutting summer side shoots to 2 or 3 bulbs.
-Likewise rose bushes should be pruned now while they are dormant.
+Likewise, you should prune rose bushes now while they are dormant.
 Cut just above the bud and remove any dead branches.
-Speaking of roses now is a good time to start planting bare root roses in a sunny spot to give them a glorious color when the summer comes around.
+Speaking of roses now is a good time to start planting bare root roses in a sunny spot.
+This will give them a glorious color when the summer comes around.
 If you grow winter pansies, remove any faded flowers from them now to prevent them from setting seed.

-Now’s also the perfect time to start cutting back any old foliage from ornamental grasses, clipping them to within an inch or so above the ground before they begin to grow.
+Now’s also the perfect time to start cutting back any old foliage from ornamental grasses.
+Clip them to within an inch or so above the ground before they begin to grow.
 If you have brightly colored willows in your garden, now’s the time to cut back old, damaged or diseased stems.

 Remember that perennials will also need to be pruned.
 Plants like sedum, clematis and hellebores should be pruned back to keep new blooms visible when they emerge while old stems should be cut back.